Ernst Reuter: Weimar Republic

 From 1931 until 1933, Reuter was the mayor of Magdeburg where he fought lack of housing and jobs due to the economic crisis.
 He also was elected as a member of the Reichstag.
 In 1933, with the Nazis now in power, he was forced to resign his positions and was brought to the concentration camp (KZ) Lichtenburg near Torgau.
-After his release, he went into exile in Turkey in 1935 where he stayed until the end to the Nazi era.
+He was released through the English efforts at the University of Cambridge, where he would go into exile, before continuing on to Turkey in 1935 where he stayed until the end of the Nazi era.
 In Ankara he lectured at the University of Ankara, introduced urban planning as a university discipline, and served as consultant to the Government.